 So what exactly is a CC?

-A CC is an alternative medium of exchange alongside legal tender that can facilitate transactions.
-Like legal tender, CCs can be exchanged, act as a unit of account, and have their own pricing mechanism.
-CCs may be backed by different forms of reserves, may be convertible to national currencies, can take cash, digital or hybrid mediums, and may be used to facilitate payments between all stakeholders in an economy.
+A CC is an alternative medium of exchange alongside legal tender that can facilitate transfers of value.
+Like legal tender, CCs can be exchanged, act as a unit of account, be a store of value, and have their own pricing mechanism.
+CCs may be backed by different forms of reserves, may be convertible to national currencies, can take cash, digital or hybrid mediums, and may be used to facilitate transfers between all stakeholders in an economy.
 It is important to understand that CCs do not replace a country's domestic currency but rather work alongside it to achieve a particular goal, which can range from regulating the economy in times of economic shock, to boosting local and regional development, to promoting new economic and monetary governance, among other objectives.